 Marshall McLuhan seemed farsighted when, in his Gutenberg’s Galaxy of 1962, he discerned the inchoate unraveling of the nexus of public and author that had long defined ‘good’ literature.
 The metamorphosis resulted from the invention of movable type under the pressures of new a ‘electric-circuitry’ technology.
 Today it is known as digital.
 The undoing of the ‘Gutenberg mind’, McLuhan argued, has occasioned the passing of accepted literary forms, in particular the (long) literary novel that has long been declared on its death bed by such authors as Philip Roth and Jonathan Franzen.
 It has even been declared transformed into a ‘skeuomorph’, largely by the haptic dissonance of on-screen reading.
 Such critics suggest that a once purposeful medium has morphed into a purely decorative form as a result of technological advancements and their collective impact on potential readers.

 Naturally, then, we should ask how these developments impact the reading of serious books?
 I mean printed books with a somewhat challenging literary quality that might even qualify as ‘canonical’?
-I do not mean books rapidly produced by hacks on Grub Street and shamelessly hawked in excessively gushing terms even in venerable venues such as the New York Times Book Review (to be sure, a practice traceable to the eighteenth- and nineteenth-centuries).
+I do not mean books rapidly produced by hacks on Grub Street and shamelessly hawked in excessively gushing terms even in venerable venues such as the New York Times Book Review (to be sure, a practice traceable to the eighteenth and nineteenth centuries).
 The number of copies sold—a qualification for the NYT best-seller list—is not a sure sign of literary quality, although some of the ‘faddish’ ones are nonetheless genuinely good.
 Here I think, for example, of Lucinda Riley’s historical novel series, The Seven Sisters.
 Riley manages to negotiate the divide between popular fiction and probing inquiry.
 Yet, the kind of work I have in mind, is of different metal.
 No doubt that a consumerist mode of engagement with the arts has a long history.
 Laying the blame for his part on university creative writing programs, novelist, essayist and journalist Will Self reasserted the claim in ‘The Printed Word in Peril’ (2018) ‘that the literary novel had quit center stage of our culture and was in the process [...] of becoming a conservatory form, like the easel painting or the symphony’.
 On the other hand, Will Self’s assertion has not remained uncontested.
 Even digitalization does not necessarily translate into the slow, inevitable death of the novel.
 In fact, literature has re-invented itself in different modes.
 The digital age, so Charles Finch tells us, has witnessed ‘a veritable surge of creative re-imaginings of books as bearers of the literary’.
 Even longer works of fiction seem to be thriving.
-Precisely because of their length, multi-volume narratives such as Elena Ferrante’s Neapolitan quartet and Karl Ove Knausgård’s autobiographical My Struggle, Books 1-6 (Min kamp, 2009-2011) proved to be so successful with readers.
+Precisely because of their length, multi-volume narratives such as Elena Ferrante’s Neapolitan quartet and Karl Ove Knausgård’s autobiographical My Struggle, Books 1–6 (Min kamp, 2009–11) proved to be so successful with readers.
 Even though the novel thrives on social conditions and their repercussions—here we might think of Turgenev’s Fathers and Children (Отцы и дети; Otcy i deti, 1862) or Stendhal’s Le Rouge et le Noir—that is not the point of these new novels.
 They seem aimed at creating a sense of immediate trust and identification with the narrator/author.
 In doing so, they provide the same kind of self-forgetting engagement that classic narratives have always achieved (and fragmented tweets and statements cannot offer).